VergaJU/ScoreMarkers/README.md

 - alpha: Bias for the positive markers weight, increasing it increase also the weight assigned to them
 - beta: Bias for the negative markers weight.
 Since the negative markers "must" not be present, the default parameters assigned an higher value to beta than to alpha
 - label: the name of the .obs variable to assign the new labels
-- threshold label: label to add to the cells whose score doesn't pass the threshold
+- threshold label: label to add to the cells whose score doesn't pass the threshold.
-- threshold value: thershold the score has to pass to assign the label to the cell.
-By default is zero since negative values suggest an higher score of the negative markers over the positive markers.
+- threshold value: percentile of the scores distribution used to set the threshold, cells without scores above that value will be labelled as "threshold value" has to pass to assign the label to the cell.
+Before setting the threshold, the function distribute all the absolute values of the scores and then set the threshold as the selected percentile.

 The outputs are:
 - updated anndata file with labels